rackspace/php-opencloud/README.md

 Support and Feedback
 --------------------
 Your feedback is appreciated!
 If you have specific problems or bugs with this SDK, please file an issue on Github.
+We also have a [mailing list](https://groups.google.com/forum/#!forum/php-opencloud), so feel free to join to keep up to date with all the latest changes and announcements to the library.

 For general feedback and support requests, send an email to sdk-support@rackspace.com.